Need your Will done? Our streamlined process is easy!

-If you wish to have a simple Will done remotely, we do not meet with you in person, but rather our communication is done via teleconference or web-conference and email or post.
+If you wish to have a standard Will done remotely, we do not meet with you in person, but rather our communication is done via teleconference or web-conference and email or post.

-If you opt to have a simple Will done remotely, we will need you to scan and email or take photo of 2 forms of identification (ID), one of which needs to have a photo ID of you, think driver’s licence, passport.
+If you opt to have a standard Will done remotely, we will need you to scan and email or take photo of 2 forms of identification (ID), one of which needs to have a photo ID of you, think driver’s licence, passport.

-We will then have the appointment conducted as a video conference using either Facetime (for Apple iPhone users), Skype, WhatsApp or Zoom.
+We will then have the appointment conducted as a video conference using Zoom (other platform options, like Skype are also available).

-A simple Will done remotely will have a fixed fee apply.
+A standard Will done remotely will have a fixed fee apply.

 What if my Will is not “standard”?

 If the below factors apply, your Will is not standard.

 You can still make an appointment with one of our client engagement team for an initial consultation with one of our Estate Planning Lawyers.
 Your Estate Planning consultation will be with a senior lawyer to provide you with full advice.
 The Estate Planning consultation is not a fixed fee and is different from the 1,2,3 Will-making process.

 Factors that mean your Will is not “standard”: